iPhone 14 Pro & Pro Max review: The 48-megapixel camera is legit

-What does the "Pro" in the iPhone 14 Pro and 14 Pro Max really represent?
-Finally, something meaningful, actually.
+What does the “Pro” in the iPhone 14 Pro and 14 Pro Max represent?

 In the past, an iPhone Pro has meant a few things: a more premium stainless steel frame, an extra telephoto lens in the rear camera, “pro” shooting modes like ProRAW and ProRES, a display with ProMotion refresh rate, and larger storage options.

-The differences between a “pro” iPhone and a regular one were minor enough that most people didn't need to get Apple's top-of-the-line smartphone.
-This year, though, Apple has really put the "pro" in the iPhone 14 Pros.
-Even if the regular iPhone 14 / 14 Plus suffice, the iPhone 14 Pros are really tempting.
+The differences between a “pro” iPhone and a regular one were minor enough that most people didn’t need to get Apple’s top-of-the-line smartphone.
+This year, though, Apple has put the “pro” in the iPhone 14 Pro.
+Even if the regular iPhone 14 / 14 Plus suffice, the iPhone 14 Pros are tempting.

 The new 48-megapixel main lens in the triple-lens camera is more pro than the 12-megapixel shooter in the iPhone 14s; there's also an “Action mode” that captures seemingly impossibly shake-free videos.
 The display is more pro, too, with a very clever “Dynamic Island” that replaces the notch and an always-on display mode that pairs wonderfully with iOS 16’s new customizable lock screen.
 And for the first time, the pro iPhones have a more powerful chip (A16 Bionic) than the non-pro models (A15 Bionic).

-Input may receive a portion of sales if you purchase a product through a link in this article.
-We only include products that have been independently selected by Input's editorial team.
+Inverse may receive a portion of sales if you purchase a product through a link in this article.
+We only include products that have been independently selected by Inverse's editorial team.